ktor-doc-jp/ktor-doc-jp/advanced/authentication.md

 `AuthenticationPipeline` has two phases:

-* `CheckAuthentication` – phase for checking if a user is already authenticated before all authentication mechanisms kick in
+* `CheckAuthentication` – phase for checking if a user is already authenticated before all authentication mechanisms kick in.
-* `RequestAuthentication` – phase for authentication mechanisms to plug into
+* `RequestAuthentication` – phase for authentication mechanisms to plug into.

 The subject of the pipeline is an `AuthenticationContext` instance.